DOULA SERVICES ASSOCIATION OF BC

 Director of Communications

 She serves new and expecting families by providing them with intuitive, evidence-based support as a Full Spectrum Birthworker, Certified Childbirth Educator, and Documentary Photographer.
 They specialize in postpartum support and is dedicated to supporting your entire family through the first year.
 Sarah also provides pregnancy and infant loss support to those going through any kind of pregnancy or infant loss including miscarriage, stillbirth, and abortion.
+Sarah is proud to serve all families regardless of race, gender identity, sexuality, ability, age, faith, or family make up.

 Sarah grew up in the East Kootenays, and is now based in the unceded Sinixt, Ktunaxa, Syilx, and Secwepemc territories in the West Kootenays of BC.